pixelated-au/CartScheduler/README.md

 - If the link to `/storage/example-user-import.xlsx` isn't working (found on the admin, import users page), make sure the symlink has been created.
 Run `php artisan storage:link` to create the symlink.

+## TODO:

+- [ ] Implement Testing
+- [ ] Implement feature for admin to remove a user from a shift in addition to moving them to another shift
+- [ ] Allow users to book another user onto a shift